fastbodin/wealth_simple_reader/README.md

-This repo contains code to parse Wealthsimple statement PDFs save the data in running ledgers to csv files.
+This repo contains code to parse Wealthsimple statement PDFs and save the data in running ledgers to csv files.
 This code was written prior to Wealthsimple making csv document available.

 **General Information:**